Ready to get help? Our Treatment Consultants are available 24/7.

 5. Poor and severe reaction to the medications

-6. Drinking small amounts of alcohol intoxicates you quickly and causes extreme hangovers
+6. Drinking small amounts of alcohol causes intoxication and extreme hangovers

 7. Severe reactions to caffeine